lyndon025/playtested/src/content/article/legacy/2023-03-26-voice-of-cards-again-with-monster-catching-mechanics--review-voice-of-cards-the-beasts-of.md

-## +Table-top RPG based aesthetic and gameplay
+- Table-top RPG based aesthetic and gameplay

-## +JRPG style combat with monster capturing mechanic
+- JRPG style combat with monster capturing mechanic

-## +premium game with no ads, or pay-to-win mechanics, but there are in-app purchasable cosmetics
+- premium game with no ads, or pay-to-win mechanics, but there are in-app purchasable cosmetics## Cons

-## Cons

 -non-table-top RPG players might find the game slow paced